-Accounts receivable and promises to give are reported net of an allowance for doubtful accounts.
-Management's estimate of the allowance is based on historical collection experience and a review of the current status of accounts receivable and promises to give.
+Accounts receivable are reported net of an allowance for credit losses.
+Management's estimate of the allowance is based on historical collection experience and a review of the current status of accounts receivable.
 It is reasonably possible that management's estimate of the allowance will change.
-At June 30, 2023 and June 30, 2022, the allowance was \$0 and \$11,201, respectively.
+At June 30, 2024 and June 30, 2023, the allowance was \$0 and \$0, respectively.